darky/context-fp/README.md

 ![logo](logo.png)

-Microscopic functional programming context for TypeScript
+Microscopic functional programming context for TypeScript <br/>

+## Motivation

+if you tired from gygantic TypeScript DI containers, based on classes and decorators, you are in the right place <br/>
+Just use functional programming and don't worry about context passing through functions, it's with you

 ## Features